 By experimenting with your trading strategy during development, you’re left wide open to some fatal errors when assessing its potential future performance.
 These can, and will, cost you time, money and many, many headaches.

-In this post, you’re going to learn how to identify and avoid the more common, often expensive simulation biases so you can build more robust, more profitable systematic trading strategies.
+In this post, you’re going to learn how to identify and avoid several common, often expensive backtesting bias so you can build more robust, more profitable systematic trading strategies.
 Let’s go!

 As far as I know, you’ve got two options when it comes to testing systematic trading strategies:

 The first option simply involves throwing real money at a live version of your strategy and seeing if it does anything exciting.
 The second is testing your strategy, usually on past data, before following option 1 later down the pipeline.
 If like us, you don’t enjoy needlessly throwing away wads of your capital, you’ll first test your strategy via simulation, assessing whether it is likely to perform as well in the future as it did in the past.

 In financial trading, such a simulation of past performance is called a backtest.